"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Sobolev-Bochner spaces

 with the norm

-where the $L^2(\mathbb{R}; H^q(\mathcal{S}))$-norm of a function $v: \mathbb{R} \to H^q(\mathcal{S})$ is given by
+where the $L^2(\mathbb{R}; H^s(\mathcal{U}))$-norm of a function $v: \mathbb{R} \to H^s(\mathcal{U})$ is given by

-Note that the integrals inherent in the Sobolev-Bochner norms may be interpreted in the sense of Bochner~\cite{Hille,DunfordSchwartz}, or, equivalently, and more simply, as double integrals with respect to $\bfr\in\Gamma$ and $t\in \mathbb{R}$; most often, the set $\mathcal{S}$ will be $\mathcal{S} = \Gamma$. \end{defi}
+Note that the integrals inherent in the Sobolev-Bochner norms may be interpreted in the sense of Bochner~\cite{Hille,DunfordSchwartz}, or, equivalently, and more simply, as double integrals with respect to $\bfr\in\mathcal{U}$ and $\xi\in \mathbb{R}$. \end{defi}

-An equivalent norm for $H^p(\mathbb{R}; H^q(\mathcal{S}))$ is given by
+An equivalent norm for $H^r(\mathbb{R}; H^s(\mathcal{U}))$ is given by

-(The equivalence of this norm to~\eqref{sob_bochner_norm} results from a simple application of the classical Plancherel theorem~\cite[Thm.\ 6.1]{Folland} for real-valued functions together with Fubini's theorem; cf.~\cite{Karunakaran:98} where the general Bochner case is considered for $p=0$.)
-For integers $k, q \ge 0$ we also utilize the spaces
+where $U^f$ denotes the Fourier transform of $u$ with respect to $\xi$.
+(The equivalence of this norm to~\eqref{sob_bochner_norm} results from a simple application of the classical Plancherel theorem~\cite[Thm.\ 6.1]{Folland} for real-valued functions together with Fubini's theorem; cf.~\cite{Karunakaran:98} where the general Bochner case is considered for $r=0$.)
+For integers $k, s \ge 0$ we also utilize the spaces